openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

 * Nova REST API

-  * Add an optional description parameter to the Create Server and Update Server APIs.
+  * Add an optional description parameter to the Create Server, Rebuild Server, and Update Server APIs.

-    * No default description for new servers (set to NULL in the database).
+    * No default description on Create Server (set to NULL in the database).
-    * If a null description string is specified on the server update, then the description is set to NULL in the database (description is removed)
+    * If a null description string is specified on the server update or rebuild, then the description is set to NULL in the database (description is removed)
-    * If the description parameter is not specified on the server update, then the description is not changed.
+    * If the description parameter is not specified on the server update or rebuild, then the description is not changed.
     * An empty description string is allowed.

   * The Get Server Details API returns the description in the JSON response.